LastPass vs 1Password vs NordPass: Which Password Manager is Better in 2026?

 ⚠️ Some links on this site are affiliate links.
 If you buy through them, we earn a small commission at no extra cost to you.
 This never influences our reviews.

-LastPass and 1Password are the two most searched password managers on the internet.
-Both have been around for over a decade, both have millions of users, and both do the core job of storing and autofilling passwords.
-But they’ve taken very different paths — and the right choice depends on what matters most to you.
+LastPass, 1Password, and NordPass are three of the most searched password managers in 2026.
+All three store and autofill passwords, but they’ve taken different approaches — and the right choice depends on what matters most to you.

 Here’s a direct, honest comparison.